What to do when a buyer doesn't pay (unpaid item process)

 Timeline: As soon as 4 days and up to 36 days after the listing ended.

-If the buyer pays using one of eBay's approved electronic payment methods (PayPal, credit card, or Paymate), the case closes automatically.
-But if they use another method, you need to go to your My eBay and mark the item as paid.
+If the buyer pays using one of eBay's accepted safer electronic payment methods (PayPal or credit card), the case closes automatically.
+But if they use another method, go to My eBay or Seller Hub and mark the item as paid.

 If the buyer doesn't pay, you should close the case in the Resolution Centre and request a final value fee credit.
 If you don't close the case, it expires on the 37th day after the listing has ended and you don't get a final value fee credit.
 You also won't be able to reopen the case or open another case for the transaction.